 5. Needs a lot of work on its UI

 At the end of the day, nothing is completely perfect and everything comes with its own set of perks and disadvantages.
-In terms of being cost-effective both AdobeXD and Figma win the round while Sketch being a more expensive tool.
+In terms of being cost-effective both AdobeXD and Figma win the round while Sketch is a more expensive tool.

 “But, remember it’s not the tool but, the problem-solving capability of the UI/UX designer and his capability to design products to meet the needs of the people are the key responsibility of his/her job.”